kiff82/cyberpunk_city/README.md

 ## Customizing the commercial video

-The neon billboard now loads a video from `assets/megacorp_commercial`.
-List any number of MP4 files in that directory and one will be chosen at random when the page loads.
-You can replace the provided placeholders with your own clips.
-Edit `commercialVideoFiles` in `index.html` if you use different filenames.
+The neon billboard loads its video from the `assets/megacorp_commercial` directory.
+Any MP4 files placed in that folder are detected automatically and rotated one after another while the scene runs.
+The file list is refreshed after each clip ends, so you can drop new videos into the folder and they will start appearing without reloading the page.

 ## Running on GitHub Pages